Blakesley Burkhart

 Blakesley Burkhart is an astrophysicist.
-She is the winner of the 2019 Annie Jump Cannon Award in Astronomy, which recognizes achievement by a woman post-doctoral researcher in astronomy or a related field.
-The award cited her work on magnetohydrodynamic turbulence, and for developing innovative techniques for comparing observable astronomical phenomena with theoretical models.
+She is the winner of the 2017 Robert J. Trumpler Award awarded by the Astronomical Society of the Pacific, which recognizes a Ph.D. thesis that is "particularly significant to astronomy."
+She also is the winner of the 2019 Annie Jump Cannon Award in Astronomy and the 2022 winner of The American Physical Society's Maria Goeppert-Mayer Award.
+The awards both cited her work on magnetohydrodynamic turbulence, and for developing innovative techniques for comparing observable astronomical phenomena with theoretical models.

 Career

 Burkhart completed her Ph.D. in astronomy at the University of Wisconsin–Madison in 2014.
 Her dissertation explores "connections between theoretical, numerical, and observational understanding of [magnetohydrodynamic turbulence] as it applies to the neutral, ionized, and molecular interstellar medium."
 She was a post-doctoral fellow at the Center for Astrophysics | Harvard & Smithsonian.
-There she worked with Mark R. Krumholz and others to develop a unified model of disc galaxies, working to explain why disc galaxies have a lower rate of star formation than is predicted by other models.
-She also worked on the KickSat-2 femtosatellite project with Zac Manchester.
-In August 2018, she became an associate research scientist at the Flatiron Institute's Center for Computational Astrophysics.
-She has been working as an assistant professor at Rutgers University in the department of Physics and Astronomy since September 2019.
+She has made contributions to many other fields outside of plasma turbulence, including star formation, the intergalactic medium, globular cluster formation, and UV space telescope design.
+She led the discovery of the Eos cloud, a very large-on-the-sky molecular cloud in our local galactic neighborhood.
+She worked with Mark R. Krumholz and others to develop a unified model of disc galaxies, working to explain why disc galaxies have a lower rate of star formation than is predicted by other models.
+In August 2018, she became a research scientist at the Flatiron Institute's Center for Computational Astrophysics.
+She has been working as an associate professor at Rutgers University in the department of Physics and Astronomy since September 2019.

 She was the host of the 5 Minute Astronomy podcast from 89.9FM WORT in Madison.